tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 --- abstract

 This memo defines ML-KEM-512, ML-KEM-768, and ML-KEM-1024 as `NamedGroup`s
-and and registers IANA values in the TLS Supported Groups registry for use in TLS 1.3 to achieve post-quantum (PQ) key establishment.
+and registers IANA values in the TLS Supported Groups registry for use in TLS 1.3 to achieve post-quantum (PQ) key establishment.

 --- middle